IvetteMcDermott/SebsStoreToys/readme_docs/md_files/design.md

 ### **Logo**
 <br>
 It had been based on a template, it contains animation.
-The logo had been desing in:
+The logo had been designed in:

 [Canva](https://www.canva.com/en_gb/)